dmidlo/weblog/Content/ContentTemplates/AlgorithmsTemplate.md

 Vector-radix FFT algorithm
 FFT algorithm, is a multidimensional fast Fourier transform (FFT) algorithm, which is a generalization of the ordinary Cooley–Tukey FFT algorithm that
 10 KB (2,258 words) - 23:33, 24 July 2018

-Butterfly diagram (redirect from Butterfly (FFT algorithm)) diagrams in FFT algorithms; for the sunspot diagrams of the same name, see Solar cycle.
-In the context of fast Fourier transform algorithms, a butterfly
-6 KB (719 words) - 01:09, 28 July 2017

-Collation (redirect from Collation algorithm) are not placed in any defined order).
-A collation algorithm such as the Unicode collation algorithm defines an order through the process of comparing
-17 KB (2,388 words) - 02:06, 24 March 2019

 Double dabble (redirect from Shift-and-add-3 algorithm) dabble algorithm is used to convert binary numbers into binary-coded decimal (BCD) notation.
 It is also known as the shift-and-add-3 algorithm, and can